Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/Fast_start_on_cca.md

 ### Things to keep an eye on

-The disk space on cca:$PERM is limited not only for the disk space in GB but also for the number of files, the inodes.
+The disk space on `cca:$PERM` is limited not only for the disk space in GB but also for the number of files, the inodes.
 A typical experiment takes 2.5GB and uses 10000 inodes.
 Thus the number of experiments you can setup this ways is limited.
-To check your quota on cca:$PERM type
+To check your quota on `cca:$PERM` type

  ` quota -v `

-on cca.
+on `cca`.

 ### What about existing experiments?